 Although the effects of the Depression and World War II were felt globally during this time, Nolan made a conscious effort to concentrate on Australian nationalism versus depicting people’s struggle and strive.

 The intensity of the colors Nolan used in his landscapes of the outback was unique and in terms of art history, critics claim that he rediscovered these landscapes.
 The bush and deserts of the land down under is notoriously difficult to paint but Nolan made them into his masterpieces.

-Nolan deserted the Australian Army during World War II.
+5. Sidney Nolan Deserted the Australian Army during WWII

 Interestingly, Ned Kelly was probably a metaphorical self-portrait of Nolan himself.
 Kelly was an outlaw and so was Nolan.